Research Computing Projects

 - Provide step-by-step instructions that facilitate inquiry into Earth system science datasets via the Web-based Earth Exploration Toolbook (EET)

 - Offer tools and curricula for Digital Earth Watch (DEW), a project led by the Museum of Science in Boston.

 EOS-Earthdata created a teacher-friendly set of climate change scenario data, "Climate Change in the 21st Century", from the 4th Intergovernmental Panel on Climate Change (IPCC) Assessment Report released in 2007.
-These data are popular for use in high-school science classes and by university students studying climate change.
+This data is popular for use in high-school science classes and by university students studying climate change.

-Research Computing and Instrumentation provides all computer related resources for EOS-Earthdata including IT, database, web, scientific programming and backup support.
-RCI has worked with EOS-Earthdata, formerly EOS-Webster, since 1998.
+The Research Computing Center provides all computer related resources for EOS-Earthdata including IT, database, web, scientific programming and backup support.
+RCC has worked with EOS-Earthdata, formerly EOS-Webster, since 1998.